chr4-cookbooks/duplicity_ng/README.md

 Note: *On RHEL (CentOS) 5.x, make sure you have python, python::package or python::source in your run_list or include them in your wrapper cookbook.
 Otherwise the process may fail.*

+Warning: As of now, this cookook is not compatible to Chef-13.
+[Pull-Requests](https://github.com/chr4-cookbooks/duplicity_ng/pull/) welcome!

 ## Usage

 ### Attributes